bosco-aosp/computational-genomics-platform/index.md

 title: Bologna Sant'Orsola Computational Genomics (BOSCO)

 objectives:
 - To design, organize and mantain the Computational Genomics Platform at IRCCS Azienda Ospedaliero-Universitaria di Bologna (AOUBO).
-In particular:
 - To develop, deploy and update a large range of bioinformatic tools for the analysis of genomic data, and to organize them in software environments and analysis workflows
 - To provide support for the developments of bioinformatic software and for the design of genomic analysis
 - To curate a genomic variant database populated by the genetic variation identified by IRCCS AOUBO projects and/or collaborations.